konfuzio-ai/konfuzio-sdk/docs/index.rst

 **Konfuzio Server:** Register a trial account via our SaaS hosting on `app.konfuzio.com <https://app.konfuzio.com>`_ or :ref:`install it on your own infrastructure <Server Installation>` (see :ref:`Server Changelog`).
-To then access the REST API via :ref:`Server API v2` and  :ref:`Server API v3` or use further integrations, see `help.konfuzio.com <https://help.konfuzio.com/integrations/index.html>`_.
+To then access the REST API via Server API v2 and  Server API v3 or use further integrations, see `help.konfuzio.com <https://help.konfuzio.com/integrations/index.html>`_.
 Also see `What is the Konfuzio Server? <https://dev.konfuzio.com/web/index.html>`_